 Belize City Shore Excursion: Lamanai The Crocodile City

-Lamanai Shore Excursion to the place of crocodiles.
-The greatest Eco-rainforest, river, Maya ruins tour on the Western Caribbean cruise circuit.
+Take a journey on this Lamanai Shore Excursion to the place of crocodiles.
+You'll experience the greatest Eco-rainforest, river, Maya ruins tour on the Western Caribbean cruise circuit.

 When the Spaniards arrived in this area, they found the Maya people still occupying ancient Lamanai “submerged crocodile”, and found out that this site dated back to pre-classic times, therefore one of the oldest occupied kingdoms of the Maya.